China

 Not everything was cheap, though.
 Anything “western” was actually pretty expensive.
 Lululemon, McDonald’s, and any American or European brand was a lot pricier than you find somewhere else.

-Even so, the “western” brands here were super popular, even ones we didn’t know existed.
-For example, FILA—I thought had been long dead—was everywhere and had some really cool stuff.
+Even so, the “western” brands were super popular here, even ones we didn’t know existed.
+For example, FILA, I thought had been long dead, is thriving here.
 Then there were brands like JEEP and Caterpillar.
-In the US, they make cars and machines.
-In China, they’re super popular clothing items.
+In the US, these companies make cars and machines.
+In China, they make super popular clothing.

 A lot of the fashion here incorporated the English language.
 The shirts were pretty funny to read since a lot of the time, they didn’t even make sense.
 You would see a lady wearing a shirt with a flower and underneath it read “Bold Underline Text”.
 Or we saw one person wearing a shirt saying “your name here” or random words like “pathetic hair”.
 We laughed a lot but I’m sure they do too when they visit us and see the Chinese lettering tattoos.